 So you want to know how to ask someone “what are you doing?” in Spanish.

-In this article, you’ll find ten different ways to ask “what are you doing?” in Spanish.
+In the guide below, I’ll explain in detail what these different ways to ask “what are you doing?” in Spanish mean.

 Which verb is important when asking someone what they’re doing in Spanish?

 When asking someone what they’re doing in Spanish, there are a couple of important verbs to consider.

 One of these verbs is hacer, which means “to do”.

 The other verb is estar, which means “to be” and can be used as an auxiliary verb for some interrogative phrases that take the progressive or continuous form.

 How do Spanish speakers conjugate the verb hacer in the present tense?

 Since you’ll need to know the verb “to do” in Spanish, which is hacer, here’s how you can conjugate it for asking people what they are doing in Spanish.